chopstix2594/ChopstixGZDoomLauncher/README.md

 # ChopstixGZDoomLauncher
 Launcher/wrapper/frontend thing to make it easier to set up multiplayer games in GZDoom

-I made this for my dumbass friends who cant be bothered to learn CLI
+I made this for my dumbass friends who cant be bothered to learn CLI.

-Currently only a batch file for Windows, I might make a bash script later
+Currently only a batch file for Windows.
+I might make a bash script later...

 **The launcher expects you to have the following WADS:**
 * The Ultimate Doom (DOOM.WAD)